 What types of SDS drill bits are available?

 Another element that makes SDS drills so versatile is the impressive range of compatible drill bit types which are available.
 These include everything from basic masonry bits which function in much the same way as a standard equivalent, to extremely long bits primarily intended for industrial applications, to large diameter bits capable of drilling wider holes in tough materials such as concrete or stone.

 One specific example is the SDS Plus-3 drill bit.
 These feature a fluted design for optimised dust removal and endurance when drilling into hard masonry or concrete.
 A good place to start is to buy a basic set of SDS bits which will include a section of the most commonly used types.

 Is there anything else I need to know?

-Hopefully, we’ve covered the basics, but if you really want to get a feel for what the various types of SDS drill have to offer and which would be most suited to your own needs, your best course of action is to purchase a starter kit.
+Hopefully, we’ve covered the basics, but if you want to get a feel for what the various types of SDS drills have to offer and which would be most suited to your own needs, your best course of action is to purchase a starter kit.
 This will include an SDS drill (most likely an SDS Plus), together with a broad selection of bits and accessories.

-There is a strong used market for SDS drills, so you should easily be able to sell on should you decide to upgrade to something a with more power or specialist functionality once you are familiar with the technology and how to operate it.
+There is a strong used market for SDS drills, so you should easily be able to sell on should you decide to upgrade to something with more power or specialist functionality once you are familiar with the technology and how to operate it.

 Whether you decide on just an affordable basic SDS drill, an SDS Plus, or even if you decide to go for the formidable bruiser that is the SDS Max, these impressive bits of kit often prove to be a real game-changer for even the most experienced of DIYers.
 So as it turns out, this whole drill business isn’t quite so boring after all.